IMSY-DKFZ/htc/README.md

 ### 📝 Spectral organ fingerprints for machine learning-based intraoperative tissue classification with hyperspectral imaging in a porcine model
 [https://doi.org/10.1038/s41598-022-15040-w](https://doi.org/10.1038/s41598-022-15040-w)

 In this paper, we trained a classification model based on median spectra from HSI data.
-You can find the model code in [htc/tissue_atlas](./htc/tissue_atlas) and the confusion matrix figure of the paper in [paper/NatureReports2021](./paper/NatureReports2021).
+You can find the model code in [htc/tissue_atlas](./htc/tissue_atlas) and the confusion matrix figure of the paper in [paper/NatureReports2021](./paper/NatureReports2021) (including a reproducibility document).

 > 📂 The dataset for this paper is not fully publicly available, but a subset of the data is available through the soon-to-be-public HeiPorSPECTRAL dataset.